Marialdinha/MVC-TechBlog/README.md

   - [Contact](#contact)

 ## Description
-his is a CMS-style blog site, where developers can publish their blog posts and comment on other developers’ posts.
+This is a CMS-style blog site, where developers can publish their tech blog posts and comment on other developers’ posts. <br/>
+This site followes MVC paradigm.
+Model-View-Controller (MVC) is an architectural pattern that structures a codebase in three distinct sections, according to a software design philosophy known as the separation of concerns. <br/>
+This app uses sequelize, express-handlebars and mysql2. <br/>

 ## Screenshot
 This appliation can run form Visual Studio Code by using npm start. <br/> <br/>